About Family Services of Southeast Texas

 Family Services of Southeast Texas provides services to individuals and families in Jefferson, Orange, Hardin, Tyler, Jasper and Newton counties.

 Funding & Supporters

 Family Services is a private non-profit organization supported by a variety of funding sources.
-We are a United Way agency and are accredited by the Council on Accreditation.
+While we do have grants at both the federal and state levels, we rely heavily on public support.
+Consider making a donation today.
+We are proud to be a United Way agency.

 All services at Family Services Women and Children’s Shelter are confidential and totally free of charge.
 Services through Family Services Counseling Center are based on a sliding fee scale so that they are accessible and affordable to everyone.